 The Networking connection to the Bloodhound system can basically take one of two forms.
-Either the primary Networking connection is through the internal 3G modem, or the primary Networking connection is through a Rig Supplied Ethernet cable.
+Either the primary Networking connection is through the internal cellular wireless modem, or the primary Networking connection is through a Rig Supplied Ethernet cable.

-It cannot do both at the same time and if both are connected at the same time -- (6) external Ethernet and (5) 3G Cellular -- then the Bloodhound will eventually choose one and start using it.
+It cannot do both at the same time and if both are connected at the same time (i.e., External Ethernet and Cellular Modem) then the Bloodhound will eventually choose one and start using it.
 It may not produce the results that the user is expecting.

-- To Choose the 3G Cellular modem, disconnect the rig supplied Ethernet cable and attach the external 3G antenna. - To choose the rig supplied Ethernet cable, disconnect the 3G Cellular Antenna and connect the rig supplied Ethernet cable.
+- To choose the cellular modem, disconnect the rig supplied Ethernet cable and attach the external cellular antenna. - To choose the rig supplied Ethernet cable, disconnect the cellular antenna and connect the rig supplied Ethernet cable.

-If the Primary Networking connection is through the internal 3G modem (2), then the 802.11 WiFi is enabled for wireless devices and services.
-External devices connected to the 1Giggabit Ethernet switch connection (1) will be able to access the Internet through the 3G modem.
+If the primary networking connection is through the internal cellular wireless modem, then the 802.11 WiFi is enabled for wireless devices and services.
+External devices connected to the 1Gb Ethernet switch connection will be able to access the Internet through the cellular wireless modem.

-If the Primary Networking connection is through a Rig Supplied Ethernet cable connection such as a satellite connection (6), Then the 3G modem (2) must not have the external antenna connected (5).
-By not connecting the external 3G antenna, the modem will automatically power down and allow for external connections to take over.
-When the internal 3G modem is powered down all 802.11 WiFi connections will terminate.
+If the primary networking connection is through a rig Supplied Ethernet cable connection such as a satellite connection, Then the cellular wireless modem must not have the external antenna connected.
+By not connecting the external cellular antenna, the modem will automatically power down and allow for external connections to take over.
+When the internal cellular modem is powered down all 802.11 WiFi connections will terminate.

-The Bloodhound NIC card (3) will utilize either connection type that is available to the Internet.
+The Bloodhound SB72 network interface card (NIC) will utilize either connection type that is available to the Internet.

-If the user is switching from one type of connection to the other, please allow up to 15 minutes for the system to automatically reset itself up to the new connection type.
-You will know the Bloodhound has a successful connection to the Internet when the message ETHERNET xx shows in the lower right hand corner of the LCD.
+If the user is switching from one type of connection to the other, please allow up to 15-30 minutes for the system to automatically reset itself up to the new connection type.
+You will know the Bloodhound has a successful connection to the Internet when the message ETHERNET xx shows in the lower right-hand corner of the LCD.